Travel Vaccines and Advice for Bolivia

 If you’re visiting Sucre, there are several nearby attractions to check out too, like the Tarabuco Sunday market, the dinosaur footprints at Cal Orcko, and the Maragua Crater.
 Whether you’re interested in history, culture, or want to experience something new, Sucre is a great place to visit.

-What Should I Take To Bolivia?
+What Should I Take to Bolivia?

 Here are some essential items to consider for your trip to Bolivia: